import math

 For the exit coordinate:

-Find the line y = ax + b that passes through grid_point at angle angle
+Find the line y = ax + b that passes through grid_point at angle.

 The exit point is where these are simultaneous equations